 - Peel the onions.
 Cut some into quarters, some into very thin rings (that’s right….thinner than….)
 Break them all apart and sprinkle them daintily over the courgettes – or just chuck ’em on, like I did.

-- De-seed and cut up the pepper(s) and chuck them on as well.
-(You’d be well advised to leave the skin side uppermost to cook the skin well).
+- De-seed and cut up the pepper(s) and chuck ’em on as well.
+(You’d be well advised to leave the skin side uppermost to cook the skin well…. as you can see that I painstakingly did, below….. not).

 - Cut each of the Toulouse sausages into four, five or more chunks.